AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 1. Tap or click the **Edit** icon on the mode rail to open the Content Fragment editor on a new tab.

-On the new tab you can now edit your Content Fragment that you selected in the Universal Editor.
+On the new tab, you can now edit your Content Fragment that you selected in the Universal Editor.